Royal Wedding Betting - Our guide for betting on Royal Specials

 Bookmakers are treating the Royal Wedding betting as an extravaganza akin to the Grand National.
 For them it is an opportunity to attract in some new customers and those that place bets just once or twice a year.

 Unfortunately the chief Royal Wedding betting markets contain some very long odds-on shots.
-That’s Prince William to be Best Man (top priced just 1/25 at Betfair), Prince George to be Pageboy (1/14 with Paddy Power), Meghan’s dress to be predominantly white (1/8 at William Hill) and Harry to wear his army uniform on his wedding day (1/12 also at William Hill).
+That’s Meghan’s dress to be prominently white (1/10 with Betway), Meghan’s tiara to be The Strathmore Rose (10/1 at Paddy Power) and Harry to wear his army uniform on his wedding day (1/10 also at William Hill).

 Royal Wedding Odds